woojiahao/woojiahao.github.io/src/posts/blog/2019-04-08-Porting to FlexMark.md

 published: true
 title: "Porting to FlexMark"
 date: "2019-04-08"
+description: "Adopting FlexMark into kMD2PDF - a markdown to PDF converter"
 ---

 kMD2PDF now finally uses [FlexMark](https://github.com/vsch/flexmark-java) as the back end for the markdown to html